CommunityHoneyNetwork/chn-docs/docs/amun.md

 ```
 ## Example amun.sysconfig file

-Prior to starting, Amun will parse some options from `/etc/sysconfig/amun` for RedHat-based or `/etc/default/amun` for Debian-based systems or containers.
-The following is an example config file:
+Prior to starting, Amun will parse some options from `/etc/default/amun` for Debian-based systems or containers.
+The
+following is an example config file:

 ```
-# This file is read from /etc/sysconfig/amun or /etc/default/amun
+# This file is read from /etc/default/amun
 # depending on the base distro
 #
 # This can be modified to change the default setup of the amun unattended installation